-Porthcawl Lighthouse is a hexagonal cast-iron tower at the south-east end of the breakwater.
-Built in 1866, it was the last coal and gas-powered lighthouse in the UK.
+Porthcawl Lighthouse is located at the southeast end of the breakwater.
+It was the last coal and gas-powered lighthouse in the UK.

-Porthcawl developed as a coal port during the 19th century.
-However, as trade increased in Barry, it dwindled at Porthcawl.
+Porthcawl developed as a port from 1825 for the coal industry.
+However, as trade increased in Barry, the port dwindled at Porthcawl.

 In 1860 the lighthouse was established at the end of the breakwater.
 The hexagonal tapering tower is 30 feet high and is one of two surviving cast-iron lighthouses in Wales.